 Definitions and Context

-Context: Inside the mouth of the alligator snapping turtle is an adaptation to help it catch prey.
+Context: The alligator snapping turtle has an adaptation inside its mouth to help it catch prey.

 Aquatic: Growing, living in, or frequenting water

 Context: Terrapins and turtles are both aquatic; turtles live in the water and terrapins living on land and frequenting the water.

 Inherited trait: an inborn characteristic or behavior that is passed from parent to offspring